Tolkien's scripts

 Tolkien's scripts are the writing systems invented by the philologist and fantasy author J. R. R. Tolkien.
-The best-known are Cirth, Sarati, and Tengwar.
+The best-known are the Cirth runic script, based on real-life runic alphabets; Tolkien's first Elvish script, Sarati, supposedly created by Fëanor; and Tengwar, developed from Sarati, and used for languages including Sindarin as well as samples in English.

 Context

 Being a skilled calligrapher, Tolkien invented scripts as well as languages.
 Some of his scripts were designed for use with his constructed languages, others for more practical ends.
 The Privata Kodo Skauta (Private Scout Code) from 1909 was designed to be used in his personal diary; it had both an alphabet and some whole-word ideographs.
 Late in his life, he created a New English Alphabet structured like Tengwar but written in characters resembling those of Latin and Greek.

 In chronological order, Tolkien's Middle-earth scripts are: